finnhodgkin/learn-phoenix-todo-example/README.md

 ## Add a route to display todos

 The first step is to add a route to the server for displaying and manipulating todos.
-To accomplish this a new table has to be added to the database and Phoenix needs some instruction on how to communicate with that table.
-The content is then served up via Phoenix templates (dynamic html pages).
+You'll need to add a todos table to the database and also give Phoenix some instruction on how it should be accessed.
+The database content can then be served up via Phoenix templates (dynamic html pages).

 ### Generate a todos route
 Run `mix phx.gen.html Todos Todo todos title:string`.